 It develops in 4 different stages in the body, from the formation of the crystals to a full-blown episode of the disease.
 Below are the various stages of gout:

 Asymptomatic hyperuricemia – As the name suggests, this stage shows no symptoms.
 But the uric acid levels keep increasing in the blood.
 This is because the simultaneous formation of uric acid crystals occurs with increased uric acid levels, which are ready to get deposited in the joints.

 An acute attack of gout – once the crystals form, they get ready to attack the joints, which marks the onset of gout.
 The affected area has inflammation and severe pain, tenderness, and warmth.
 The pain usually develops at night and increases in the next 8 – 12 hours.
 The pain and the symptoms should usually subside within a week to 10 days.
 Many individuals never experience a second attack; however, this is true only for some.
 Data suggests that 60% of individuals are more likely to experience a second attack within three years.

 Interval gout – This signifies the period between the attacks.
 After an attack, when the pain and other symptoms ease, it is present and not gone.
 The inflammation levels go down, and the uric acid levels normalize to a certain extent.
-This further explains that it is the best time to prevent future attacks of gout through lifestyle changes and other remedies.
+This further explains that it is the best time to prevent future gout attacks through lifestyle changes and other remedies.
 Which can help you lead an everyday life?

 Chronic gout – The chronic form of it occurs in individuals whose uric acid levels remain on the higher side for several years together.
 As a result, there are frequent attacks, and the pain and other symptoms worsen.
 As a result, the joints can get damaged, gradually affecting the individual’s mobility.
 By following a proper treatment regime, one can prevent the development of this stage.